Wubuntu88/CarND-Traffic-Sign-Classifier-Project/writeup_submission.md

 X_test = normalize_image(X_test)
 ```

 The pixel values range from 0 to 255.
-In this normalization, the new range is [-1, 1).
+In this normalization, the new range is \[-1, 1).

-![alt text][image2]

-As a last step, I normalized the image data because ...

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...
+I also tried a normalization where the new range would be \[0, 1), but that did not seem to give any better results, so I stuck with a range of \[-1, 1).
+I did not turn the image to greyscale.
+The reason is that I thought There would be too much data loss, because the colors in traffic signs are important.
+However, I did not try greyscale so I do not know if this is the case.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.